klupka/Postack/README.md

     -   Liking and Disliking posts.
     -   Commenting on posts.
     -   Replying to comments.
+-   Search Posts: Users can search for specific posts to quickly find content of interest.
 -   Delete Posts, Comments, and Replies: Users can delete their own posts, comments, and replies.

 ### Post Management